-Just across the German border from Riehen, the town of Lörrach is a quick cycle, bus ride or car trip away.
-On Saturdays, its market is a pleasant way to spend a morning.
-The market, tucked into its own square off the larger streets of town, with plenty of parking nearby.
+Just across the German border from Riehen, Switzerland, the town of Lörrach is a quick cycle, bus ride or car trip away.
+On Saturdays, its market is also a pleasant way to spend a morning.
+The market is tucked into its own square off the larger streets of town, with plenty of parking nearby.
 In the “three-countries corner” of Switzerland, France, and Germany, the market in Lörrach, Baden (DE) showcases southern Germany’s top-quality seasonal produce.

 Go to Lörrach’s market for:

 - High quality seasonal produce from southern Germany